Both Commissioning Better Outcomes (CBO) and the Social Outcome Fund (SOF) are now closed to new applications.

 - be aware of your obligations under the Public Services (Social Value) Act 2012, and consider how any procurement might improve the economic, social and environmental wellbeing of the local area.

-The Big Lottery Fund has up to £40 million available through Commissioning Better Outcomes.
-Up to £3 million of this total has been set aside for development funding.
+The Big Lottery Fund had up to £40 million available through Commissioning Better Outcomes.
+Up to £5 million of this total was set aside for development funding.

-The Cabinet Office has up to £20 million available through the Social Outcomes Fund.
+The Cabinet Office had up to £20 million available through the Social Outcomes Fund.

-In your full application you can ask us to pay for a minority proportion of outcome payments to cover, for example, non-cashable savings or savings that fall to other commissioners who cannot pay for outcomes.
-There is no minimum or maximum funding available for each SIB but we expect the average amount of funding to be around £1 million.
-We will only contribute a minority proportion of outcomes payments, and expect the average contribution to be around 20 per cent of the total outcomes payments.
+In your full application you could have asked us to pay for a minority proportion of outcome payments to cover, for example, non-cashable savings or savings that fall to other commissioners who cannot pay for outcomes.
+There was no minimum or maximum funding available for each SIB but we expected the average amount of funding to be around £1 million.
+We only contributed a minority proportion of outcomes payments, and expect the average contribution to be around 20 per cent of the total outcomes payments, including typically up to a benchmark of 15 per cent from CBO.

 More funding may be available in exceptional circumstances.
 Please discuss this with us before applying.